Donders-Institute/bidscoin/README.md

     <img src="./docs/workflow.png" alt="BIDScoiner workflow" width="600"/>

     *BIDScoiner workflow.
-New users would start withthe bidstrainer, which output can be fed into the bidsmapper to produce the bidsmap.yaml file.
-This file can (and should) be inspected and, in case of incorrect mappings, have the user to add data samples and re-run the training procedure (dashed arrow)*
+New users would start with the bidstrainer, which output can be fed into the bidsmapper to produce the bidsmap.yaml file.
+This file can (and should) be inspected and, in case of incorrect mappings, have the user to add training data samples and re-run the training procedure (dashed arrow)*

 Having an organized raw data folder and a correct bidsmap, the actual data-set conversion to BIDS can now be performed fully automatically by running the *bidscoiner.py* tool (see the workflow diagram and *the bidscoiner* section below).